Aleph-Alpha/intelligence-layer-sdk/Concepts.md

 # Concepts

+The main focus of the Intelligence Layer is to enable developers to

+- implement their LLM use cases by building upon existing and composing existing functionality and providing insights into the runtime behavior of these
+- iteratively improve their implementations or compare them to existing implementations by evaluating them against a given set of example

+Both focus points are described in more detail in the following sections.

 ## Task

 At the heart of the Intelligence Layer is a `Task`.
 A task is actually a pretty generic concept that just